top of page

 • Treatment Frequency: Most protocols recommend a series of 3-4 treatments spaced 2 to 4 weeks apart, with maintenance sessions every 6 months.

-• Combination with Other Therapies: Polynucleotides are often combined with other skin treatments like microneedling or platelet-rich plasma (PRP) to enhance results.
+• Combination with Other Therapies: Polynucleotides are often combined with other skin treatments like microneedling to enhance results.

-• Realistic Expectations: While polynucleotides can improve skin quality, they are not a substitute for more invasive procedures like facelifts or laser resurfacing, and fillers.
+• Realistic Expectations: While polynucleotides can improve skin quality, they are not a substitute for more invasive procedures like facelifts, laser resurfacing, or fillers.

 • Professional Administration: Treatments should be performed by licensed practitioners trained in injection techniques to minimise risks.

-• Post injection: Users may get swelling and bruising which usually goes down in 24-48 hours, however some bruising may last up to a week.
-Therefore injections right before an event should be prevented.
+• Post-Injection Care: Users may experience swelling and bruising, which usually subsides within 24-48 hours.
+However, some bruising may last up to a week.
+Therefore, injections right before an event should be avoided.

 • Polynucleotides are DNA fragments derived from salmon sperm used in skin treatments.